Verizon customers report phone service outages across U.S.

 "However, due to Verizon's reported outage, our customers may not be able to reach someone with Verizon service at this time," the spokesperson said.

-New York Cicty Emergency Management said that the outage may be affecting some users trying to call 911 in the area.
+New York City Emergency Management said that the outage may be affecting some users trying to call 911 in the area.

 "If you have an emergency and cannot connect using your Verizon Wireless device, please call using a device from another carrier, a landline, or go to a police precinct or fire station to report the emergency," NYCEM said in a statement.